Greener Closet

 8/10

-Happy Earth's office operates on renewable energy, and its main manufacturing partner in India utilizes 60-70% renewable energy.
-These efforts significantly reduce the brand's carbon footprint.
+The brand's office operates on renewable energy, and its main manufacturing partner in India utilizes 60-70% renewable energy and natural gas instead of diesel.
+These initiatives contribute to reducing the brand's carbon footprint.

 Overall Carbon Footprint and Emissions